nilFinx/OCConfigReader/README.md

 On Unix(macOS, Linux), you need to clone the repo, get Lua 5.4(5.3 might be fine), and `lua main.lua /path/to/file.plist`

 ## FAQ

+### How to use this to fix my config?

+This tool was never intended for general use, but rather for helpers.
+If you're looking for such stuff, please look for OCSanityChecker (no - I'm not putting a link here.
+Do NOT ask for it.)

 ### What are these extra files?